-Note 16.
+Note 17.
 Other Post-Employment Benefits

-In addition to pension benefits as described in Note 15, the College, through the Washington State Health Care Authority (HCA), administers a single employer defined benefit through the Other Postemployment Benefit (OPEB) plan.
-Per RCW 41.05.065, the Public Employees' Benefits Board (PEBB), created within the HCA, is authorized to design benefits and determine the terms and conditions of employee and retired employee participation and coverage.
+Per RCW 41.05.065, the Public Employees' Benefits Board (PEBB), created within the HCA, is authorized to design benefits, and determine the terms and conditions of employee and retired employee participation and coverage.
 PEBB establishes eligibility criteria for both active employees and retirees.
 Benefits purchased by PEBB include medical, dental, life, and long-term disability.

 The relationship between the PEBB OPEB plan and its member employers, their employees, and retirees is not formalized in a contract or plan document.
 Rather, the benefits are provided in accordance with a substantive plan in effect at the time of each valuation.
 A substantive plan is one in which the plan terms are understood by the employers and plan members.
 This understanding is based on communications between the HCA, employers and plan members, and the historical pattern of practice with regard to the sharing of benefit costs.
+The understanding by the employer and plan members is that there is no contractual obligation to continue the substantive plan as an employee benefit on an ongoing basis.
+Nevertheless, the actuarial assumptions used in valuations presented in this footnote assume that this substantive plan will be carried into the future.

-The PEBB OPEB plan is administered by the state and is funded on a pay-as-you-go basis.
+The PEBB OPEB plan is funded on a pay-as-you-go basis.
 In the state ACFR, the plan is reported in governmental funds using the modified accrual basis and the current financial resources measurement focus.
 For all proprietary and fiduciary funds, the OPEB plan is reported using the economic resources measurement focus and the accrual basis of accounting.
 The PEBB OPEB plan has no assets and does not issue a publicly available financial report.